maciejpirog/cpp-effects/README.md

 };
 ```

-The static member function `Start` initiates the scheduler with `f` as the body of the first thread.
-The function `Start` returns when all threads finish.
+The static member function `Start` initiates the scheduler with `f` as the body of the first thread, and returns when all threads finish.

-To implement the interface, we first define two **commands**, which are data structures used to enable communication between the client code and the handler.
+To implement this interface, we first define two **commands**, which are data structures used to enable communication between the client code and the handler.
 We implemnt `yield` and `fork` to invoke these commands.
 (The name of the class `OneShot` is supposed to remind the programmer that we're dealing with one-shot handlers only, meaning you cannot resume the same resumption twice).

 ```cpp
 #include "cpp-effects/cpp-effects.h"